Edward Petherbridge: Personal life

 Petherbridge married the actress Emily Richard who died in 2024.
 They appeared together several times on stage.
 Petherbridge and Richard lived in West Hampstead in North London.
 The couple had two children.
 He has a son by his first marriage to the New Zealand actress and director Louise Petherbridge (née Harris).

 In 2007, Petherbridge suffered two strokes while preparing to star in a production of King Lear.
 He later fictionalised the experience in the play My Perfect Mind, co-written with Paul Hunter.

 His book, Slim Chances and Unscheduled Appearances was published in 2011.

 Publications

 Petherbridge is the author of Pillar Talk (or Backcloth and Ashes), a one-man show about Saint Simeon Stylites, published in 2005.
 He has also contributed to The Continuum Companion to Twentieth-Century Theatre.

-In 2011, Petherbridge published an autobiographical anthology of essays, poems and artwork under the title Slim Chances and Unscheduled Appearances, which includes a foreword by Sir Ian McKellen.
+In 2011, Petherbridge published an autobiographical collection of essays, poems and artwork under the title Slim Chances and Unscheduled Appearances, which includes a foreword by Sir Ian McKellen.